Immediate Hypersensitivity Reactions

 Race

 The reason for the differences in the prevalence of allergic diseases with respect to race are complex and not completely understood.
-In the US, Puerto Ricans have the highest prevalence at 16.6% followed by blacks (11.1%), whites (7.8%), Asians (5.3%), then Mexicans (4.9%).
-[89] Asthma prevalence also increases with increasing poverty.
-[89] Thus, it is likely that differences in allergic diseases among different racial or ethnic groups is multifactorial and includes genetic, environmental, and socioeconomic factors.
+There are significant disparities in asthma prevalence, with American Indian/Alaska Native and Black non-Hispanic populations experiencing the highest rates, while Asians and individuals of Mexican origin report the lowest prevalence.
+[25] Asthma prevalence also increases with increasing poverty.
+[25] Thus, it is likely that differences in allergic diseases among different racial or ethnic groups is multifactorial and includes genetic, environmental, and socioeconomic factors.

 Sex